Join InterNations

 • over-the-counter cold medicine

 Other items you may want to bring are favorite lotions or sun cream.
-It is not that Japan does not have these but finding ones without skin whitening agents may be difficult.
+It’s not that Japan doesn’t have these, but finding ones without skin whitening agents may be difficult.
 Likewise, significantly tall expats may want to bring extra pants and shoes as these will also be a bit harder to find in Japan.

-Because Japan is a small, crowded island nation, expats will face more customs restrictions than what they would if moving to Europe or North America.
-This is because infectious diseases can spread easily through the country, and the Japanese government takes every step to avoid this.
+Because Japan is a small, crowded island nation, expats will face stricter customs regulations than they would if moving to Europe or North America.
+This is because infectious diseases can spread easily throughout the country, and the Japanese government takes every step to avoid this.

-All visitors entering Japan must complete a Declaration of Personal Effects and Unaccompanied Articles form.
-Your goods need to have been in your possession for at least six months and it should be clear that they are not for sale.
+Remember to have proof that the goods have been in your possession for at least six months.
+It should be clear that they are not for sale.
+This declaration process of personal effects is duty free.

 Some of Japan’s strictly prohibited items will not come as much of a surprise.
 Such items include: